-Aaron Bos-Lun ’12 has been chosen to join the Teach for America corps, a highly selective organization that trains recent college graduates who commit to teaching in a low-income community for two years.
-He will teach at an elementary school in Miami, Fla.
+Aaron Bos-Lun ’12 has been chosen to join the Teach For America corps, a highly selective organization that trains recent college graduates who commit to teaching in a low-income community for two years.
+He will teach in an elementary school in Miami, Fla.

-As a political science major, his plan all along has been to combine a career in politics and education.
+As a political science major, Bos-Lun has had a plan all along to combine a career in politics and education.
 “Education, democracy and international security are all about building a better world.
 Democracy creates the conditions for a peaceful and productive society, and education enables people to create the best version of themselves within such an environment,” he says.

 “I saw kids deemed ‘unteachable’ who were taught, and ‘unreachable’ kids who were reached,” he says.
 “The experience deepened my commitment to the idea that our country has more than enough resources to solve the social problems we face, and I saw through the faces of kids I worked with that I was capable of being part of that.”

-Bos-Lun, who is a member of the honor society Phi Beta Kappa and has twice received the Presidents' Award for having a 3.9 GPA, says that his time at Wheaton has been “a four-year microcosm of what I want my whole life to be—full of growth and adventures, challenging, rewarding, intense and fun.”
+Bos-Lun, a member of the honor society Phi Beta Kappa, described his time at Wheaton as “a four-year microcosm of what I want my whole life to be—full of growth and adventures, challenging, rewarding, intense and fun.”

-He has continued to dedicate himself to community at Wheaton, where he has been an intern for the Office of Service, Spirituality, and Social Responsibility.
-He has also been a preceptor; senator for the Student Government Association; a procedural advisor for the college hearing board; co-president for Wheaton’s chapter of the Roosevelt Institute; and a mentor for the Higher Education Readiness Opportunity (HERO) program.
-He has also been a research assistant for the Political Science Department, and a writer for the Wheaton Wire.
+He was an intern for the Office of Service, Spirituality and Social Responsibility; a preceptor; senator for the Student Government Association; a procedural advisor for the college hearing board; co-president for Wheaton’s chapter of the Roosevelt Institute; and a mentor for the Higher Education Readiness Opportunity (HERO) program.
+He also was a research assistant for the Political Science Department, and a writer for the Wheaton Wire.

 His optimism has made an impression on peers and professors alike.

 “He has a great sense of humor—I can hear his laughter now, ringing in my ears!” says Assistant Professor of History Dolita Cathcart.
 “Aaron is one of those rare students who arrived on campus already committed to social justice for all.
-His commitment to his beliefs and desire to help make this country, this world, a better place for all, but, in particular, for the underserved, the marginalized, and the poor has never wavered.
-This next step in working for Teach for America is a logical move for someone committed to change peoples’ lives for the better.”—Elizabeth Meyer ’14
+His commitment to his beliefs and desire to help make this country, this world, a better place for all, but, in particular, for the underserved, the marginalized, and the poor, has never wavered.
+This next step in working for Teach For America is a logical move for someone committed to changing peoples’ lives for the better.”